Skip to content

 kat Florence tanzanite necklace50 years young

-Tanzanite caused a ripple in the gemstone world when it was discovered in 1967 as it filled a gap in the colour spectrum not covered by any other gemstone: violet.
-In addition, it was also transparent, enabling the faceting of flawless gemstones for jewellery making.
-This indigo violet blue gemstone was an accidental discovery and with a bit of luck and a whole lot of marketing it has become one of the most popular blue gemstones in just half a century.
+Tanzanite caused a ripple in the gemstone world when it was discovered in 1967, filling a gap in the colour spectrum not previously covered by any other gemstone: violet.
+Even more remarkably, it was transparent, enabling the faceting of flawless gemstones suitable for fine jewellery.
+This indigo-violet-blue gemstone was an accidental discovery and, with a little luck and a great deal of marketing, has become one of the most popular blue gemstones in just half a century.

 Pictured is Kat Florence's 423ct Namunyuk tanzanite and diamond necklace, since auctioned to build a school in Nepal.